At the moment there is no Hackathon planned for 2017 but to see movies, photos and other fun stuff from 2016 have a look at the Facebook page: Here

 Be a part of the creation for the future of:

-Mrs.Malmgren has several years of experience from the mobile and IT business, most recently as Head of Communications at Mobile Heights.
+Mrs.Malmgren has several years of experience from the mobile and IT business.
 Mrs. Malmgren has been involved in several projects involving community engagement, conferences, hackathons, besides her key role as nurturing innovation and promoting companies from Skåne Region.
 She has been the key organizer of the Nordic IoT Hackathon since its foundation.

 NEWS FROM 2016